VitruviusLabs/typescript/packages/ts-predicate/docs/TypeAssertion.md

 isStructuredData(value: object, descriptor: TypeAssertionStructuredDataDescriptor<T>): void
 ```

-Asserts that the value is a specificly structured data object.
+Asserts that the value is a specifically structured data object.
 The descriptor is
 enforced into matching the asserted type.

 For each possible property, you can specify a boolean flag `optional` if the